maxwhalen/case_study/README.md

 After this table is built though, it is clear that is at least one data issue.
 Starting with the fact that 67 rows do not have a a valid cost attached to them.
 This occurs because there is not a row in the cost table for that location and item that was creating prior to the transaction date.
 Some of these issues would be resolved if we use the closest date after was used retroactively, but still there are over 40 combinations of location, bin, transaction date, and inventory status that have no costs associated with them.

-The second point to note is the number of rows that have a quantity less than zero.
-The following query show that over half of the rows (53%) in the transaction_line table have a negative quantity.

-    ```
-    SELECT
-        (COUNT(*) FILTER (WHERE tlb.quantity < 0) * 100.0) / COUNT(*) AS pct_neg
-    FROM
-        transaction_line_base tlb
-    ```

-While this may represent a valid business process, maybe it represents items on back order and the financial accounting does represent a negative value, it is worth confirming that the data being collected is accurate.

 ## 3. Data Quality Check

 1. The first data quality concern I had was caught using the seed table creation.
 I initialized the quantity column in the *transaction_line* table as an integer, assuming orders came in discrete quantities.
 After loading the data I found 26 instances where quantity was not an integer.
 This could have been due to a variety of reasons, such as a mis-entered value or a partial order, so I made the quantity column a float to account for the reasonable possibility of partial orders.